vic-ma/howtodismantle.github.io/_posts/2023-08-29-Dismantle-Matomo-Reporting-API-with-XML-processing.md

 ## Building the data source in Peakboard Designer

 In Peakboard Designer we will process the data with a simple XML data source.
-The folowing screenshot shows the first call.
+The following screenshot shows the first call.
 The trick is to determine the right path value to find the data you're interested in within the XML data.
 Just press the value help button for the path.
 You can navigate though the XML hierarchy and select the right branch and the values you're interested in...

 ![image](/assets/2023-08-29/030.png)